NiveusLuna/KA2-bugfix/README.md

 		- Capture tech is now "Ctrl+Shift+FirstLetterOfFaction"
 		- Ally tech is now "Ctrl+Alt+Shift+FirstLetterOfFaction"
 - The ISC transporter effect is broken. (looks for Borg transporter effect)
 - The Kronos Class can't attack planets despite being a battlecruiser, which can attack planets.
-- The Hydran's fighter miniaturization research doesn't do anything.
-(I added it as a requirement for the carrier conversion, since that's apparently the intention.)
+- The Hydran fighter miniaturization research doesn't do anything.
+	- Added as a requirement for the carrier conversion, since that appears to be the intention.
 - The Gorn's Lyran-tech Carrier stops counting toward its cap of one if upgraded with Hydran technology.
-- The ISC Carrier's Hydran-tech upgrade costs precious metals/latinum, even though the ISC don't use that resource.
-(I just swapped it for a tritanium/metal cost instead.)
+- The ISC Carrier's Hydran-tech upgrade costs precious metals/latinum, even though the ISC don't use that resource. (swapped for tritanium/metal cost)
 - There is a small chance that a Class L Planet would be named J-30823.

-TODO (list kindly provided by Admiral Nat on Discord)

 - The Gorn-ISC mixed-tech Plasmatic Pulsar Device is missing its hotkey.